ferrous-systems/why-rust/src/what-about-safety.md

 * You cannot create race-hazards!
 * Every value has one owner
 * You can create either:
-  * One exclusive reference
+  * One exclusive, mutable, reference
-  * Multiple shared references
+  * Multiple shared, immutable, references
+  * Never both!
 * Checked at compile time
+  * Or at run-time if required

 ---